martin-ueding/multiimage/README.markdown

 	physik111-03-korrigiert+6.jpg

 They have to have the exact same name, just differ by the number behind the `+` sign.

+### multiple filenames

+No matter how your images are named, *multiimage* will display them in the order you specify on the command line.

 ## see also